Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/212_Word_Search_II.md

 The time complexity to lookup a word in a trie structure is O(word_length).

 # Solution one

+Using raw pointer here, need delete the dynamically allocated objects.

 ```cpp
 class Solution {